-I’ve made it my mission this year to check out UK based attractions and write about how accessible they are to a special needs child.
-Thomas has cerebral palsy, epilepsy and learning difficulties often resulting in challenging and unpredictable behaviour.
-In September, we visited Paulton’s Park near Romsey to answer the question of how accessible are some of the UK’s top tourist attractions?
+This year, I’ve made it my mission to check out UK-based attractions and write about how accessible they are to a special needs child.
+Thomas has cerebral palsy, epilepsy and learning difficulties, often resulting in challenging and unpredictable behaviour.
+In September, we visited Paulton’s Park near Romsey to answer how accessible some of the UK’s top tourist attractions are.

 If days out are your thing!
 Maybe Legoland Windsor is the place to be?